Blogs

 On the other hand, it’s important to know that there are limitations to separation agreements.
 For example:

-• You remain legally married during a separation agreement – During a separation period, you are still legally married to your spouse.
+During a separation period, you are still legally married to your spouse.
 In Virginia, this means you can’t legally remarry or have sexual relations with a dating partner.
 If you do, you may be charged with adultery, which could potentially affect your rights to spousal support or division of marital assets.
-While you may be required to live separate and apart for up to one year, after that requirement is fulfilled, a separation agreement may no longer make sense for you.
+While you may be required to live separately and apart for up to one year, after that requirement is fulfilled, a separation agreement may no longer make sense for you.

 How a Virginia Beach Lawyer Can Help